 Intending visitors should note that access to Maeshowe is by guided tour only, with tours departing from the Maeshowe Visitor Centre at Stenness.
-Tours are transported to the site by coach and advance booking is strongly recommended.
+Tour groups are transported to the site by bus and advance booking is strongly recommended.
 Full details of access arrangements can be found via the links in the "Visitor Information" section of this page.

 Maeshowe is the finest chambered tomb in North West Europe and is older than the Egyptian pyramids.
 But what makes Maeshowe so special is the way this magnificent 5,000 year old monument has been overlaid by another story written, literally, 4,000 years later.

 Maeshowe was probably built some time around 2800BC.
 It postdates Skara Brae by a few hundred years, and it has been speculated that it was the greater organisation needed to produce something as large as Maeshowe that led to the gradual decline of settlements like Skara Brae.